tokesr/forensixchange/2020_09_12_ransomware2/README.md

 sed -i 's/\$ARCHIVEDIR\$/SafeHaven/g' ./*

-You have to escpace the command characters, be aware of this.
+You have to escape the command characters, be aware of this.

 sed -i 's/\$COMPUTERNAME\$/WinForTest3/g' ./*